uuidjs/uuid/README.md

 ## Disclaimer

-Chuck Norris got the same uuid twice!
+Be warned: Chuck Norris got the same uuid twice!